 Visit the Department Web Page for more detailed program information.

 No official deadline exists for the political science or international affairs master's programs.
 However, applications submitted after the Graduate School's official financial aid deadlines will be considered only as space permits, even if the applicant is not requesting financial aid.
 The deadlines for financial aid consideration are Feb.
-15 (Deadline extended to March 3, 2014 for Fall 2014) for the following fall term and Nov.
+15 for the following fall term and Nov.
 15 for the following spring term.

 Our department offers two sorts of financial aid, research assistantships (RA) and tuition scholarships.
 For a comprehensive listing of merit-based aid (graduate assistantships/fellowships) please visit the departmental financial aid web page.
 Private scholarships may also be available.
 U.S. citizens and permanent residents may be eligible to apply for need-based federal aid (loans) to help fund their educational expenses as well.